-Grandfather died suddenly from a brain henorrhage, 1881, at the age of 68 years.
+Grandfather died suddenly from a brain honorrhage, 1881, at the age of 68 years.
 He had gone down to fishing-ground for a catch of whiting, and was found deed on the river bank with his rod in his hand.

-Crandmother, with her large, black-fringed, gray eyes, her ripoling black h ir, good complexion, and sweet powerous mouth, what have been a lovely young women, and certainly was a sweet-looking one in old age.
-But it was the intensity of her love, her ware, generous heart and unfailing kindness to all, as well as her almost childish faith in the inherited goodness of human nature, especially in the members of her family, that won for herthe undying love, admiration and respect given to her by her husband and children.
-In spite of her graciousness and chara of anner, she was a shy women.
-One who was never known to child her husband anything but Mr. Gould, and who shrank from setting strangers; finding her greatest happiness within the family circle.
+Grandmother, with her large, black-fringed, gray eyes, her ripoling black h ir, good complexion, and sweet ponerous mouth, must have been a lovely young woman, and certainly was a sweet-looking one in old age.
+But it was the intensity of her love, her warm, generous heart and unfailing kindness to all, as well as her almost childish faith in the inherited goodness of human nature, especially in the members of her family, that won for herthe undying love, admiration and respect given to her by her husband and children.
+In spite of her graciousness and charm of anner, she was a shy woman.
+One who was never known to child her husband anything but Mr. Gould, and who shrank from strangers; finding her greatest happiness within the family circle.